SlickRemix/feed-them-gallery/readme.txt

 = Version 1.1.9 Wednesday, July 3rd, 2019 =
    * NEW: Security Refactor of the whole plugin to stop XSS injections and other possibly malicious attempts to hack through the plugin.
    * NEW: Layout Tab: Show the image caption info above or below the photos.
    * FIX: When editing an image description single or double quotes would return a backslash.
-Also you can now simple use the return keyboard key to make line/paragraph breaks.
+Also you can now simply use the return keyboard key to make line/paragraph breaks.
 No more html like <br/> required to make line breaks.
    * FIX: Settings: Link to product in shop option not working.
    * FIX: Settings: Some file renaming options not working proper.
    * FIX: Popup option throwing error if not set to yes and using the loadmore button.